-, , , , , , , , , , , , , , , , , , , , Fred Hess (age 66) Qualifications Managing Director (appointed 25 June 2021) B.Sc.
+Fred Hess Managing Director appointed 25 June 2021

+B.Sc.
 (Hons) Ph.D.
-University of Queensland MAusIMM Experience Dr Hess has more than 41 years' experience in mining project development, operations and senior management across the Asia Pacific region.
+University of Queensland MAusIMM

+Dr Hess has more than 41 years' experience in mining project development, operations and senior management across the Asia Pacific region.
 His experience covers open cut and underground mine development and operation across both base and precious metals.
 Most recently Fred was Managing Director of PanAust Limited.

-Interest in Shares and Options 9,767,241 shares and 375,000 unlisted options held (as of the date of this report).
+Interest in Shares and Options

+9,767,241 shares and 375,000 unlisted options held (as of the date of this report).
 8,500,000 of these shares are funded by a limited recourse loan and considered to be options.
-Of the 9,767,241 shares, 1,267,241 are held by Hess Family Super Pty Ltd, 4,250,000 by Tander Wealth Fund Pty Ltd ATF and 4,250,000 by Biddy Wealth Fund Pty Ltd Directorships held in other listed entities in the last 3 years Ironbark Zinc Ltd Paul Harris (age 55) Qualifications Non-Executive Chairman (appointed 17 December 2014) M.Eng (Mining), University of New South Wales B.Comm (Finance), University of New South Wales Graduate Diploma in Applied Finance and Investments from the Securities Institute of Australia Graduate of the Australian Institute of Company Directors (GAICD) Experience Mr Harris has over 30 years' experience in the financial markets and investment banking, more recently advising mining corporates on strategy, mergers and acquisitions and capital markets.
+Of the 9,767,241 shares, 1,267,241 are held by Hess Family Super Pty Ltd, 4,250,000 by Tander Wealth Fund Pty Ltd ATF and 4,250,000 by Biddy Wealth Fund Pty Ltd

+Ironbark Zinc Ltd

+Paul Harris Non-Executive Chairman appointed 17 December 2014

+M.Eng (Mining), University of New South Wales

+B.Comm (Finance), University of New South Wales

+Graduate Diploma in Applied Finance and Investments from the Securities Institute of Australia

+Graduate of the Australian Institute of Company Directors

+(GAICD)

+Mr Harris has over 30 years' experience in the financial markets and investment banking, more recently advising mining corporates on strategy, mergers and acquisitions and capital markets.
 His most recent position was Managing Director, Head of Metals and Mining at Citi, having previously worked for many years at Merrill Lynch and Bankers Trust.

-Interest in Shares and Options 3,114,566 shares and 125,000 unlisted options held (as of the date of this report).
-Of the 3,114,566 shares, 2,517,858 are held by Hollach Capital Pty Ltd and 596,708 by Wunulla Holdings Pty Ltd. Directorships held in other listed entities in the last 3 years Aurelia Metals Ltd Highfield Resources Ltd Koonenberry Gold Ltd
+Interest in Shares and Options date

+3,114,566 shares and 125,000 unlisted options held (as of the of this report.
+Of the 3.114.566 shares, 2.517.858 are held by Hollach Capital Pty Ltd and 596,708 by Wunulla Holdings Pty Ltd.

+Aurelia Metals Ltd

+Highfield Resources Ltd

+Koonenberry Gold Ltd